AA Highway: History

-Numbering quagmire
+Numbering changes

 The AA Highway including the Greenup spur was originally designated as KY 546, and the Grayson spur was signed as KY 694.
-On May 26, 1988, the designation, "AA Highway," was proposed to be signed along with KY 546 and KY 694.
+On May 26, 1988, the designation, "AA Highway", was proposed to be signed along with KY 546 and KY 694.
 A few years later, this designation was put in place with the AA Highway being co-signed with KY 546 and KY 694, however, many motorists were soon confused by the ever-changing designations.

 To solve this issue, the AA Highway was renumbered in late 1995.
 The AA Highway including the Grayson spur was renumbered KY 9, and the Greenup spur was renumbered as KY 10.
 KY 10 also overlaps portions of the AA Highway throughout the entire highway's existence.
-Old KY 9 in Campbell county was renumbered as KY 915, and old KY 10 between Vanceburg and South Portsmouth was redesignated as KY 8.
+Old KY 9 in Campbell County was renumbered as KY 915, and old KY 10 between Vanceburg and South Portsmouth was redesignated as KY 8.